dr-jam/GameplayProgramming/README.md

 The shared project score considers the game's:

-- functional completeness and stability;
+- functional completeness and stability
-- integration of gameplay systems and assets;
+- integration of gameplay systems and assets
-- playability and legibility;
+- playability and legibility
-- technical scope; and
+- technical scope
-- final build and presentation.
+- final build and presentation

 #### Individual Evidence

 Each student submits up to four claims.
 Useful evidence includes focused commits, pull requests, tests, debugging records, system specifications, integration work, playtest revisions, code review, and technical demonstrations.

-A team role, task card, or self-reported list of responsibilities does not prove competence on its own.
+A team role, task list, or self-reported set of responsibilities does not prove competence on its own.
 The evidence must show what you produced, changed, investigated, evaluated, or explained.

 Project evidence will be collected during development as well as at the end of the quarter.
-The project schedule will give the exact milestones.
-This keeps the final submission manageable and makes your development process visible.
+The project schedule will give the exact milestones to keeps the final submission manageable and to illuminate your development process.

 ### Generative AI and Other Assistance

 The syllabus and individual assignments state when generative AI and other forms of assistance are permitted.
 You remain responsible for the correctness and integration of everything you submit.

 Disclose material assistance in the competency claim.
-Be prepared to distinguish suggested material from your own decisions, explain what you verified, and work with the cited code during a checkoff.
+Be prepared to distinguish suggested material from your own decisions, explain what you verified, and work with the cited code.

 Disclosed AI use does not lower a competency result by itself.
 The question is whether your evidence demonstrates the level you claimed.
 Undisclosed assistance may become an academic-integrity matter.